What's in a Name?

 In this case, the forgotten name of the Phoenicians has led to a lack of familiarity, of intimacy and has put a hole in the history not only for the descendants of the Phoenicians, but for the history of humanity.

-Nevertheless, the El-Achi’s were given the title to be faithful custodians and stewardesses of their kinsmen, their brothers, their peoples, of this slice of paradise and the valuable cedar forests that would be instrumental in shaping ancient civilisation.
+The El-Achi’s were given the title to be faithful custodians and stewardesses of their kinsmen, their brothers, their peoples, of this slice of paradise and the valuable cedar forests that would be instrumental in shaping ancient civilisation.
 These cedar forests, which are described in the bible to be planted by God Himself, would perform an integral role in the history of the Phoenician peoples, the Mediterranean and subsequently, the rest of the world.

 But her memory will not be forgotten as long as the fire of the flame of her name remains alight in her descendants.